Health & Wellness

 The parvovirus attacks cells, impairs nutrient absorption and disrupts the pup’s gut barrier, so it’s important to contact your vet right away if your unvaccinated pup has been exposed.

-According to Dr. Emily Singler, VMD, veterinary consultant for Fetch by The Dodo, the most common signs of parvovirus are diarrhea (that normally progresses to bloody diarrhea), vomiting, decreased energy and weakness, refusing to eat, weight loss and dehydration.
+According to Dr. Emily Singler, VMD, veterinary consultant for Fetch, the most common signs of parvovirus are diarrhea (that normally progresses to bloody diarrhea), vomiting, decreased energy and weakness, refusing to eat, weight loss and dehydration.
 Pet parents may also notice your pup has dry gums, is urinating less, has sunken eyes and is experiencing weakness.

 During a parvo infection, rapidly dividing cells, such as intestinal cells and bone marrow cells, are targeted by the virus.
 Viral attacks on these cells result in debilitating diarrhea and vomiting, as well as a drop in the defensive white blood cells usually produced by a puppy’s bone marrow to combat this type of infection.